Jeff Fenholt: 1970-1982: Jesus Christ Superstar and solo music

-Fenholt was cast as Jesus in the original Broadway production of Jesus Christ Superstar at the Mark Hellinger Theatre.
-Jesus Christ Superstar (JCS) sold in excess of 12 million albums.
+Fenholt was cast as Jesus in the original Broadway production of Andrew Lloyd Webber and Tim Rice's Jesus Christ Superstar (JCS) at the Mark Hellinger Theatre.
+The rock-opera musical is loosely based on the Gospel accounts of the Passion.
+The show opened on October 12, 1971, and received mixed reviews.
 JCS cast members Carl Anderson and Yvonne Elliman toured with Fenholt on the JCS world tour as Judas Iscariot and Mary Magdalene, respectively.
+It ran for 711 shows, closing in 1973, and received five Tony Award nominations.
+JCS sold in excess of 12 million albums and was nominated in 1973 for Album of the Year at the Grammy Awards.